Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 ## 0. Welcome and icebreaker (09:00–09:15)

+> **INSTRUCTOR NOTES**: Start by checking if everyone can access their Python environment.
+This is crucial - don't proceed if people can't run code.
+Use this time to build rapport and assess the group's experience level.
+Adjust your pace and depth based on their responses.

 ### Questions
 - Is my Python environment properly configured for NumPy?
 - How do I verify my NumPy installation and version?

+> **INSTRUCTOR NOTES**: Have participants run this code together.
+It's a great way to ensure everyone's environment works and sets the collaborative tone.
+If someone has issues, pair them with a neighbor or provide alternative solutions (Google Colab, etc.).

 ### Objectives
 After completing this setup, learners will be able to: